Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 _**Figure 4.14**.
 Seasonal temperatures for 2012-2013 plotted in a 2x2 panel._

 Great, now we have all the plots in same figure!
-However, we can see that there are some problems with our *x*-axis labels and a few other missing plot items we should add.
+However, we can see that there are some problems with our x-axis labels and a few other missing plot items we should add.

-Let's re-create the plot and make some improvements.
+Let's recreate the plot and make some improvements.
 In this version of the plot we will:

-- Modify the x- and y-axis labels using the `xlabel` and `ylabel` parameters in the `plot()` function.
+- Modify the x- and y-axis labels using the `xlabel` and `ylabel` parameters in the `.plot()` function.
-- Enable grid lines on the plot using the `grid=True` parameter for the `plot()` function.
+- Enable grid lines on the plot using the `grid=True` parameter for the `.plot()` function.
 - Add a figure title using the `fig.suptitle()` function.
 - Rotate the x-axis labels using the `plt.setp()` function.
-- Add a text label for each plot panel using the `text()` function.
+- Add a text label for each plot panel using the `.text()` function.

 ```python
 # Create the figure and subplot axes